Mr-Intern/kubernetes-penetration-testing/notes.md

 ## Pod Enumeration
 - env | grep KUBE
   - this should expose IP's and service ports `
+- check for dangerous default settings
+  - is there no security context present? (dangerous default)
+  - can this pod see and talk to every other pod on the cluster? (dangerous default)
+  - can this pod query host and pod metadata via environment variables? (dangerous default)
+  - is network traffic between pods unencrypted? (dangerous default)

 ## Container Escape

 ## Privilege Escalation